agnieszka19882/Repozytorium_Agnieszka_Ilinska/README.md

 Once a researcher, I am now an aspiring software tester.

-I invite to my repository.
+I invite you to my repository.

 # Repozytorium_Agnieszka_Ilinska